jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 Bank debt is both a financial security used to raise funds and a kind of money used to facilitate trade.
 We develop a model based on this dual role of bank debt.
 It provides a new rationale for why banks do many of the things they do, including why they choose to issue demandable debt, and hence why they are fragile.
 It gives new perspectives on a number of policies, notably suspension of convertibility and narrow banking.

+#### [Sovereign Bond Restructuring: Commitment vs. Flexibility][Sovereigns]
+with  [Lukas Kremens][lukas] and [Giorgia Piacentino][giorgia], 2021

+Sovereigns in distress often engage in bond restructuring.
+Does the ability to restructure one class of bonds benefit that class?
+Does it benefit other classes too?
+Evidence from a landmark UK High Court ruling suggests the answers: yes and yes.

 #### [Restructuring vs. Bankruptcy][Restructuring]
 with  [Ed Morrison][ed], [Giorgia Piacentino][giorgia], and [Xiaobo Yu][xiaobo], 2020